Rethinking the toxic workplace

 The increased frequency of these posts, and the LinkedIn influencer-experts who speak about workplace inclusion, safety, psychological safety, wellness, attunement and leadership as things that will improve workplaces, and who champion changing culture into psychologically safe ones, point to a shared assumption that workplaces can be designed to be toxic-free and be made to function in a particular way if the right interventions are applied.

 This entire discourse assumes workplaces are meant to function according to their stated values and have somehow gone off track, which is the wrong assumption to make.
 Workplaces function as designed.
+When a person realises this can feel like betrayal, because it means confronting the possibility that the institution they trusted was never governed by the rules it claimed to uphold.
 What people experience as toxicity is often the result of encountering that design while still believing the myth.

 An entire field of complexity science has developed to describe how systems behave.
 In organisational life, its language has been smuggled into workplace thinking, where complexity is often framed as something to manage and improve.
 That language now shapes fields such as leadership, organisational psychology, and wellbeing, all of which promise better functioning workplaces.

 These fields are positioned as helping people navigate the world of work while helping organisations improve.
+Many people turn to these frameworks in good faith, trying to make sense of experiences that feel confusing and deeply unsettling.
 In practice, they also function as mechanisms of assimilation.
 They help people adapt to existing conditions, make sense of their experience, and continue operating within environments that aren’t structured around the assumptions those same frameworks promote.
 Even the wellbeing science feeding many of these interventions remains unsettled on the basic question of how wellbeing itself should be defined.

 This framework emerged from repeated observation of the same distortions across very different late-stage systems (ie. academia, large corporations, hospital systems, government departments), rather than reading up on political theory.
 I’ve always been suspicious of tidy explanations for complex environments when my observations keep showing otherwise.
 The patterns become visible when you spend enough time inside environments where stated values and actual behaviour diverge and where people try to make sense of contradictions that official narratives can’t explain.
 I’ve encountered fragments of similar thinking in the work of various writers, including on Substack, but this model is grounded in pattern recognition rather than scholarship.
 Its value lies in whether it explains what people are actually experiencing.